 The Facial that uses Nightingale Droppings

-What’s that stuff you rubbing on your face?
+What’s that stuff you’re rubbing on your face?

 While this may be your first time hearing about a facial that uses bird poop, as we’ve mentioned already, Facials utilising this ingredient have been around for quite a while in Japan.
 Uguisu no fun is a traditional part of a geisha’s beauty regimen.
-Shops in towns with geisha houses (called hanamachi) sell these to them, including their distinctive clothing, shoes, wigs, instruments and cosmetics.
+Shops in towns with geisha houses (called hanamachi) sell these items, including their distinctive clothing, shoes, wigs, instruments, and cosmetics.

 Japanese Maiko dancers, or young Geisha, stand in a Garden prior to performing at a tea ceremony.

 Both geisha and Kabuki actors have traditionally worn heavy white makeup.
-Originally, the makeup made with ingredients like zinc and lead, which proved to cause serious skin disease and other problems.
-Then the geishas discovered that using uguisu no fun completely removed the makeup and served to condition and soothe the skin.
+Originally, the makeup was made with ingredients like zinc and lead, which proved to cause serious skin disease and other problems.
+Then the geishas discovered that using uguisu no fun completely removed makeup and conditioned and soothed the skin.
 Although the makeup is no longer made with these ingredients, uguisu no fun had secured its place.

 Popular in Japan till now.
-The West soon caught on with a handful of spas that offer the treatment as part of their facials.
+The West soon caught on, with a handful of spas offering the treatment as part of their facials.
 Posh Spice is probably the most famous fan of the treatment.

 Posh Did It, And Loved It